Eliza Grey: Marriage

-They journeyed to England but would return to Australia when Grey was appointed the third Governor of South Australia, from 1841 to 1845.
-From there they moved onto New Zealand where George was Governor of New Zealand from 1845 to 1853.
-In 1848 Grey was created a Knight Commander of the Order of the Bath, making Eliza Lady Grey.
+After some time in South Australia, in 1845 Eliza travelled with George to New Zealand onboard the Elphinstone where he was Governor of New Zealand till 1853.
+In 1848 Grey was created a Knight Commander of the Order of the Bath, making Eliza 'Lady' Grey.

-Grey, a keen naturalist, sent a skin of a honey possum, together with a description, to the Zoological Society of London, suggesting that it be named Tarsipes spenserae, after his wife.
-These findings were published by the Society on 8 March 1842.
-The scientific name was accepted for nearly 150 years and it wasn't until post-1970 that an earlier claim by Gervais & Verreaux (albeit by only 5 days) was recognised.
+During her time in New Zealand it was noted that Eliza was often alone and miserable in Government House, as George was working all over New Zealand.

 Grey amassed a sizeable collection of artefacts in Australia and New Zealand.
 These, along with copious research notes he had made about the indigenous cultures of both lands, were intended as the basis for his later published works.
 When not occupied with government work involving bureaucrats or military officials Grey was sequestered with local Maori, recording their myths and songs and learning their language.
 Eliza's attitude to Grey's literary and anthropological interests is unknown, but it seems a fair guess she was probably indifferent.

 In 1848 Government House in Auckland suffered a massive fire and the Greys lost many of their possessions; furniture, linen, china & silver, brought out from England and very difficult to replace in such a small isolated colony.
 Also destroyed were Grey's considerable collection of artefacts and manuscripts.